Electronic termination of contracts

 The new provisions are therefore intended to apply very broadly and are not limited to contracts concluded at a distance.

-Once the consumer has expressed his wish of termination, the trader will have to confirm the receipt of the notice and inform the consumer, on a durable medium and within a reasonable time, of the date on which the contract ends and the effects of the termination.
+The trader will then have to confirm the receipt of the notice and inform the consumer, on a durable medium and within a reasonable time, of the date on which the contract ends and the effects of the termination.

 Failure to comply with these provisions will be punishable by an administrative fine, the amount of which may not exceed €15,000 for an individual and €75,000 for a legal entity.